-Weekends were meant for these oatmeal pancakes with sourdough discard.
+Weekends were meant for these quick and easy sourdough discard oatmeal pancakes.

-Top your sourdough oat pancakes with your favorite seasonal toppings like sauteed apples, fresh berries, sliced bananas, jam, or maple syrup.
+Top these pancakes with your favorite seasonal toppings like sauteed apples, fresh berries, sliced bananas, jam, or maple syrup.

 Most of the ingredients in these pancakes are pretty standard.
 There are a few that make these pancakes unique.